Joshnark/newly/README.md

 ## Architecture

-The project follows **Clean Architecture** principles with clear separation of concerns across three main layers:
+The project follows **Clean Architecture** principles with clear separation of concerns across three main layers.
+It follows Google's take on architecture for android apps https://developer.android.com/topic/architecture and Clean Arch principles with some personal touchs based on my experience and some level of simplification based on the simplicity of the project.

 ```
 ┌─────────────────────────────────────────┐